amiller/ZcashFoundation/election-proposal.md

 	- Yan Zhu: 		approve/reject
 	- Peter Van Valkenburgh: approve/reject

-If more than one or two board members is rejected, does this count as a vote of no confidence?
+If a majority of board members are rejected, this would seem to suggest a vote of no confidence in the board overall, and hence should also be considered an exception.
+Proposed way to handle the exception: in the interest of stability and continuity, in this case we should vacate at most 2 seats.

 3. Electing new board members

 This will use the “Satisfaction Approval Voting” voting method.

-Suppose we have N candidates, and k seats to fill, (where k is between 2 and 7 depending on outcome of 2.)
+Suppose we have N candidates, and k seats to fill, (where k is between 2 and 4 depending on outcome of Step 2.)

 Each voter sees a list of checkboxes next to names: